 Provide your graph(s), table(s), or other type of data summary below.
+If you need more space, use the backside of this page, or an additional sheet of paper.

 Describe trends or patterns you observe in your figure(s).